 - Flint spark lighters are also a great option (yes, the ones you used in science class to light the bunsen burners).
 You must use these carefully and refrain from this method on windy days.

+Fire starters are one of the 10 backcountry essentials that you should always carry with you.
 If you like to live on the rugged side, or if you forgot to bring a fire starter, there are ways to ignite your firewood without matches or lighters.
 On a sunny day, you can use a magnifying glass or pair of glasses to get the job done!

 I don’t recommend using lighter fluid or any other kind of fuel on your fire.
 These are potentially dangerous and harmful to the environment.
 Plus, if you follow our steps as they’re laid out, you won’t need lighter fluid.